-Diastasis recti (also known as “rectus diastasis”) is a common result of pregnancy, and a lot of advice is available to help treat it – both good and questionable.
-Thankfully clinical research is starting to catch up, helping us identify the best evidence-based treatment approaches.
+Diastasis recti (also known as “rectus diastasis”) is a common result of pregnancy, and a lot of online advice is available to help treat it – both good and questionable.
+Thankfully clinical research is starting to catch up, and can help us identify the best evidence-based treatment approaches.
 Here we review what the latest research says.

 What is diastasis recti?

 It is common and normal to have some separation between your rectus abdominus abdominal muscles (which you may refer to as your ‘6-pack’).
 In women that have not given birth, 1 cm (or one finger) separation at the level of the belly button and 0.5 cm above and below, is normal.

 Some separation of the rectus abdominus muscles occurs naturally during pregnancy as the uterus grows and hormonal changes relax connective tissue, and this separation also naturally recovers postpartum.
 This recovery occurs between the first day and 8 weeks after birth, and then plateaus (ref1).
 Following pregnancy, it is normal for the separation to be as large as 1.5 to 2 cm at the belly button level (ref2).